 Urban Air Mobility Is Here.
 Here’s How Cities Can Adapt.

 Electric Vertical Take-Off and Landing vehicles, known as eVTOLs, are coming into commercial and public use in the not-too-distant future.
-Behind the scenes, vast amounts of investment are fueling dozens of eVTOL start-up companies, and many have been greenlighted by the FAA to begin aerial testing.
+Behind the scenes, significant amounts of investment are fueling dozens of start-up manufacturers, the FAA and eVTOL companies are advancing flight testing, and the executive branch is pushing to accelerate adoption.

 Helipads: eVTOLs’ Natural Take-Off

-The immediate use case for eVTOLs is to coexist among existing helicopter traffic, using current helipad infrastructure but updating it from dependence on fossil fuels by incorporating new electric charging infrastructure to recharge between flights.
-In addition, fitting out offsite locations, such as unused parking lots or garage decks for recharging, would help provide for overnight storage and recharging at much lower rates.
+The immediate use case for eVTOLs is to coexist with existing helicopter traffic, using current helipad infrastructure but removing the dependence on fossil fuels by incorporating electric equipment to recharge between flights.
+In addition, fitting out off-site locations such as unused parking lots or garage decks for recharging would help provide for overnight storage and electricity at much lower rates.

-Residents in dense urban areas where helicopter flights are in high use, such as New York City, will see immediate benefits with the evolution and integration of eVTOL use among helicopters.
-Helicopter traffic up and down the Hudson River and across the dense populations of Brooklyn, Queens, and Long Island can currently experience about one helicopter flying in their skies every three to five minutes.
-This amount of traffic barely offers a moment of quiet on the streets, parks, and homes below.
+Residents in dense urban areas, such as New York City, where helicopter flights are in high use will see immediate benefits with the evolution and integration of eVTOLs.
+With air traffic up and down the Hudson River and across the dense populations of Brooklyn, Queens, and Long Island, some residents experience a helicopter overhead every three to five minutes during busy periods.
+This amount of traffic barely offers a moment of quiet on the streets, parks, and homes below, necessitating a public effort to reduce the noise pollution of helicopters.

-Using electricity as fuel, eVTOLs can offer immediate relief from public noise pollution with impressively quiet noise outputs.
-One eVTOL company advertises sound emission at 55dB, 1,000 times quieter than a helicopter.
-At 55dB, the sound of a flight above is the equivalent of a residential street, or a normal conversation between two people — that’s quite remarkable for a craft that can travel at 200 mph.
+Using electricity as fuel, eVTOLs can offer immediate relief from public noise pollution with impressively quiet outputs.
+One eVTOL company advertises sound emission at 55dB, 1,000 times quieter than the average helicopter.
+At 55dB, the sound of a flight above is the equivalent of a residential street, or a normal conversation between two people — that’s quite remarkable for a craft that can travel 200 mph.

 eVTOL and Airport Adaptations

-An early-use case can be the expansion of availability at general aviation airport terminals, known as fixed base operators.
-The next scale of implementation will see the ability for larger urban and regional use.
+An early-use case is likely to be the adaptation of general aviation airport terminals, known as fixed base operators.
+The next scale of implementation will see an expansion of availability for larger urban and regional use.

-The key technological advancement in eVTOL’s from a helicopter or a small prop plane are the adjustable propellers that allow vertical takeoff.
-The craft’s ability to depart vertically straight up into the air enables huge possibilities for urban use that were never possible with the flight paths and clearances required for safe use of helicopters or planes.
+The key technological advancement in eVTOLs versus a helicopter or a small prop aircraft is the adjustable propellers that allow vertical takeoff.
+The craft’s ability to depart vertically, straight up into the air enables huge possibilities for urban use that were never possible with the flight paths and clearances required for safe use of helicopters and other aircraft.

-Due to its vertical takeoff capabilities, eVTOL infrastructure, known as a vertiport, can be located much closer to a passenger’s departure site or final destination than a helicopter can currently — saving valuable time compared to a trip to the airport, significantly increasing the value proposition of aviation travel.
+With its vertical takeoff capabilities, eVTOL infrastructure, known as a vertiport, can be located much closer to a passenger’s departure location or destination than a helipad, saving valuable time compared to a trip to the airport and significantly increasing the value proposition of air travel.

-A typical trip from most places in Manhattan to JFK International Airport can take at least 90 minutes on roads or public transit — or terrestrial travel.
-Heading from Midtown Manhattan to an eVTOL helipad and flying to JFK could see a “door-to-door” travel time of 20 minutes, most of it spent on boarding and getting off, while actual flight itself, at a speed of 140 mph, would be a mere seven minutes.
+For example, a typical trip from most locations in Manhattan to JFK International Airport can take at least 90 minutes on roads or public transit.
+Alternatively, heading from Midtown Manhattan to an eVTOL vertiport and flying to JFK could see a “door-to-door” travel time of 20 minutes, most of it spent on boarding and disembarking, while the actual flight itself, at a speed of 140 mph, would be a mere seven minutes.

-At a higher rate of use, eVTOL’s could even reduce loads on maxed-out curbside drop off and pickups.
-At a busy hub airport like Atlanta, waiting in your car to get to the curbside for drop off can often take longer than your trip to get there.
+At a higher rate of use, eVTOLs could reduce loads on the often maxed-out curbside drop-off and pickup areas.
+At a busy hub airport like Atlanta or LAX, the time from the airport entrance to the curbside for drop off can be the longest part of your trip to the airport.

 An Urban Network of Vertiports

-In a city like L.A., with highly congested traffic and generally low-lying structures, eVTOL vertiports could be placed in enough locations to significantly cut down on cross-town travel time and potentially even reduce loads on existing transit infrastructure.
-There’s also nothing to stop vertiports from being located atop office skyscrapers, or even hotels — offering direct shuttle services for customers or clients.
+In a city like L.A., with highly congested traffic and generally low-lying structures, a network of eVTOL vertiports would significantly cut down on cross-town travel time and potentially reduce loads on existing transit infrastructure.

 High Congestion eVTOL Relief

-eVTOL use could potentially assist in traffic relief for other special case uses.
-New York City experiences complete gridlock when the United Nations General Assembly is in session every September.
-The special transportation of higher security individuals could relieve stress on all the other mobility systems.
+eVTOL use could assist in traffic relief in other special cases.
+For example, New York City experiences heavy congestion when the United Nations General Assembly is in session every September.
+The eVTOL transport of high-security individuals would relieve stress on all the other mobility systems in the city.
+A similar scenario is planned to transport athletes for the 2028 Olympics in Los Angeles.

-A difficult but potentially foreseeable use could even be as ambulance relief in high traffic areas.
-An eVTOL ambulance could take off from the roof of a hospital, drop into a closed off street or parking lot with adequate space, and rush a patient needing urgent emergency care back to the hospital, saving critical time.
+Another special case would be the transportation of patients in emergency situations.
+An eVTOL ambulance could take off from the roof of a hospital, land on a neighborhood street or parking lot with adequate space, and rush a patient needing urgent emergency care back to the hospital, saving critical time that otherwise would be spent in an ambulance battling traffic in high-density areas.

 A Key Ingredient for Multimodal Mobility

-New eVTOL technology clearly offers denizens of cities and urban centers a more pleasant, sustainable, and efficient form of mobility.
-Medium-scale eVTOL implementation would already provide significant improvements from the disruptive sound of helicopters flying the urban skies, while opening up possibilities for faster transit.
+New eVTOL technology offers denizens of cities and urban centers a more pleasant, sustainable, and efficient form of mobility.
+Medium-scale eVTOL implementation would provide significant improvements from the disruptive sound of helicopters traversing the urban skies, while opening new possibilities for faster transit.

-The anticipated swift integration of eVTOL travel, given the developments in the commercial and regulatory spheres, will give this sector of air travel an exponential boost — even while contributing to a mobility system that is aligned with sustainability agendas.
+The anticipated swift integration of eVTOL travel, given the developments in the commercial and regulatory spheres, will provide this sector of air travel an exponential boost while contributing to a mobility system more aligned with broad sustainability agendas.

 For media inquiries, email .